jdieramon/BlueberryProject/README.md

 ## Reference Genes
 A set of reference genes for use in real-time qPCR studies of blueberry and related plants of the *Ericaceae* family.

+## NBS gene family.
+Genome-scale examination of the NBS-encoding gene family.